Uttar Pradesh has the biggest railway network in the country with a railway density of 40 km which is double the rail density of the India.

 The state’s per capita GSDP in FY24 was Rs.
 1,07,468 (US$ 1,256.9).
 Per capita GSDP increased at a CAGR of 6.03% between FY17 and FY24.

+Uttar Pradesh plans to invest approximately Rs.
+33,500 crore (US$ 3.78 billion) over the next five years to boost IT and ITeS sectors aiming for tenfold growth, focusing on technology hubs in Noida, Lucknow, Kanpur, Varanasi, and Prayagraj.
 Uttar Pradesh is the largest producer of food grains in India and accounted for about 17.83% share in the country’s total food grain output in 2016-17.
 Prime Minister, Mr. Narendra Modi laid the foundation stone and dedicated to the nation multiple development projects worth over Rs.
 19,150 crores (US$ 2.30 billion) in Varanasi, Uttar Pradesh.
 According to the state government, as many as 1,500 projects worth more than Rs.
-70,000 crore (US$ 9.03 billion) are planned to be launched in Uttar Pradesh’s third groundbreaking ceremony to be held in June 2022.
+70,000 crore (US$ 9.03 billion) were planned to be launched in Uttar Pradesh’s third groundbreaking ceremony that was to be held in June 2022.
 Some of these major projects are: